 - Place your trade or investment

-You can also trade shares, government bonds and interest rates with spread bets or CFDs.
+You can also trade shares, government bonds and interest rates with CFDs.
 However, remember these are complex and leveraged derivative products, so your potential for profit and loss is magnified.
 This is because you trade on margin, which allows you to open a position with a fraction of the total value of the trade.

 Stocks, bonds and their prices summed up